 518.15.2 Medicaid Members Enrolled in Managed Care Organization Plans

-Medicaid members enrolled in the managed care organization plans receive pharmacy benefits from the fee-for-service (FFS) pharmacy program.
-The FFS pharmacy program covers drugs which are submitted to pharmacies by written, telephonic, or electronic prescriptions.
+Medicaid members enrolled in the managed care organization plans receive pharmacy benefits from the fee-for-service pharmacy program.
+The fee-for-service pharmacy program covers drugs which are submitted to pharmacies by written, telephonic, or electronic prescriptions.